Skalar/google_distance_matrix/README.md

 ### Not implemented, yet..

-    matrix.shortest_route_by_distance_to # returns Google::DistanceMatrix::Route with one origin and a destination, together with route data matrix.shortest_route_by_duration_to # returns Google::DistanceMatrix::Route with one origin and a destination, together with route data
+    matrix.shortest_route_by_distance_to(dest_address) # returns Google::DistanceMatrix::Route with one origin and a destination, together with route data matrix.shortest_route_by_duration_to(dest_address) # returns Google::DistanceMatrix::Route with one origin and a destination, together with route data